ImRez69/To-Do-List/README.md

-# To-Do List
+# To Do List

-A simple and interactive To-Do List web application built with HTML, CSS, and JavaScript.
+A simple and interactive To Do List web application built with HTML, CSS, and JavaScript.
 This application allows users to manage their tasks efficiently with features like adding, editing, deleting, and filtering tasks, along with a theme toggle, real-time clock display, and improved error handling.

 ## Table of Contents
 - [About](#about)